Electronic spreadsheets have revolutionized every single industry under the sun.

-One of the most common uses for spreadsheets is as a calendar.
+One of the most common uses for a spreadsheet is as a calendar.

-A spreadsheet calendar is especially useful if you have a busy schedule and need to keep track of a lot of appointments.
+A spreadsheet calendar is especially useful if you have a busy schedule and need to keep track of numerous appointments.

-It can help you stay organized and ensure that you don’t miss any important meetings.
+It can help you stay organized and ensure you don’t miss any important meetings.

 9. Running Your Payroll

 Successfully running your payroll is crucial as a business.

 You must take great care when collecting and submitting information about how much money you owe each employee, when they get paid, any deductions that are made from their salary (such as income tax or insurance), and other relevant details.

 When it comes to running payroll using a spreadsheet, the sky’s the limit in terms of how many different calculations you can perform.